Soujannita95/ATM4110/content/linux/diroperation.md

 +++
 title = "Directory operation"
+date= 2018-09-04T07:45:45+09:00
 description = ""
+creatordisplayname = "Hajoon Song" creatoremail = "hajsong@yonsei.ac.kr"
+lastmodifierdisplayname = "Hajoon Song" lastmodifieremail = "hajsong@yonsei.ac.kr"
 weight = 2
 +++

 #### Filesystem structure
 Every Linux file is contained in a collection called a *directory*.
 Directories are like folders on Windows and Mac systems.
 Directories form a hierarchy, or *tree*: one directory may contain other directories, called *subdirectories*, which may themselves contain other files and subdirectories, and so on, into infinity.
 The topmost directory is called the *root directory* and is denoted by a slash (/).